mayawang/api-muncher/README.md

 # Reflection

 - What do you understand better after doing this project?
-	- I learnt more about applying API to website, especially understanding on query parameters, and how this connects to our previous learning of model and database.
+	- I learnt more about applying API to website, especially understanding on query parameters, and how this connects to our previous learning of model and database:
 	- completed all search, search result and show features using API
 	- filter search feature by health label and diet label using checkbox
 	- manually coded pagination feature without use gem